 Identity and contact details of the controller

-Each Elected Member is registered as a data controller with the UK Information Commissioner.
+Each elected member (councillor) is a data controller.
 You can find your local Councillor on our Councillors page.

 Frequently asked questions

 What information do I collect about you?

 I collect personal information such as your name, address, date of birth or a unique identifier such as your national insurance number.

 I may also collect special category information (sensitive information) that reveals racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership and data concerning health or sex life.